Lusy44/REST-API/README.md

 # REST-API
-All projects by REST appi (spring boot  + Rest api )
+All projects by REST api (spring boot  + Rest api )